wwmairs/server/README.md

 - [ ] more interactive design using the Dark Sky data
 - [ ] maybe one day figure out HTTPS
 - [ ] more things!
+- [ ] use this just as a web app relay